2048 (video game): Use in artificial intelligence research

+As of 2025, AI using a combination of expectiminimax and pre-built tablebases over 1200 simulated games observed a 99.9% probability of reaching a 16384 tile, an 86.1% probability of reaching a 32768 tile, and an 8.4% probability of reaching a 65536 tile, with a median score per game of approximately 820,000.

-2048 AI strategy uses expectimax search up to a certain (variable) depth, plus transposition tables to avoid duplication.
+2048 AI strategy uses expectiminimax search up to a certain (variable) depth, plus transposition tables to avoid duplication.
 Analogously to endgame tablebases, tables are used to estimate success (for building a large enough tile without destroying the configuration) in appropriate positions with many large tiles.
 A position evaluation function can favor empty squares, having a large number of merge possibilities, placement of larger tiles at the edge, and monotonicity for tile sizes, especially for larger tiles.
 The parameters are optimized by a search for better parameter values; some papers used temporal difference reinforcement learning.